akkartik/mu/draft/SubX.md

 SubX is implemented in layers of syntax sugar over a tiny core.
 The core has two translators that emit identical binaries.
 The first, `subx`, is in C++.
 As a result it looks reasonable familiar but has a sprawling set of dependencies.
-The second, `ntranslate` is self-hosted, so it takes some practice to read.
+The second, `translate_subx` is self-hosted, so it takes some practice to read.
 However, it has a miniscule set of dependencies.
 These complementary strengths and weaknesses make it easy to audit and debug.